A research report from Gartner

 This is the layer that interacts with the customer and forms the overall presentation.
 A digital commerce platform may or may not have the capability to provide a robust customer experience beyond that of the store itself.
 In most cases, a separate digital experience platform (DXP) is added or integrated with the commerce platform to provide the digital experience layer.

 3. Commerce journey

-The commerce journey is probably the easiest to understand as, for the most part, it’s made up of a path that we’re all familiar with.
+The commerce journey is probably the easiest to understand since, for the most part, it’s made up of a path that we’re all familiar with.
 The core customer journey of digital commerce, as defined in the report, is shown as follows.

 Source: Gartner, "Harness the Core Capabilities of a Digital Commerce Platform,” 4 September 2019, Mike Lowndes, Christina Klock.1 This graphic was published by Gartner, Inc. as part of a larger research document and should be evaluated in the context of the entire document.

 This, however, is not the only commerce journey.
 The report goes on to explain:

 “The rise of experience-driven commerce means that this traditional buying funnel is no longer the only journey.
 Richer product experiences, narrative driven, social, or lifestyle-oriented journeys can better drive conversion for some product types.
 Integration to social networks, home digital devices and other touchpoints create new journeys that require interoperation with the digital commerce platform.”1

 Most platforms provide adequate capabilities to satisfy the needs of small and medium sized businesses.
 However, enterprise businesses or other businesses with non-standard supply chains need a commerce platform that can integrate with external systems.

 5. Systems of record: ERP and Master Data Management